alan-turing-institute/learningmachines/doc/challenges.md

 #### 4.1 What erroneous data is not
 #### 4.2 Relevant resources

+### 5. Changes in the availability of data features
+e.g. column disappears from data, or new column appears.

 ## Methods for detecting drift

 1) Prequential analysis - James Smith